bertomartin/git-recipes/08-project-history.md

 and see what commits affected a path.
 So, naturally, when you change a filename, it no longer matches the specified path.
 The `--follow` option, then, takes the extra effort to inspect commits and detect file renames.

+## Find all committers in the project

+### Problem

+You want to list all the people who have made commits on this project, or just the people who have committed since the last release.

+### Solution

+The `git-shortlog` program is a helpful tool to summarize the output of `git-log`.
+It is focused on listing authors and their commits.
+You can use it to list all the commits in your local `master` branch that are not yet in `origin/master`, grouped by author:

+    $ git shortlog master ^origin/master
+    Arjan van der Gaag (1):
+          Apply markdown to README file

+Note how the output of `git-shortlog` is human-friendly enough to be included in release notes document.

+If you are only interested in the authors in the project, you can use the `-s` option to summarize the output from `git-shortlog`:

+    $ git shortlog -s -n
+        17  Arjan van der Gaag
+         3  John Jackson
+         1  Jack Johnson

+Note I have also included the `-n` option to order entries by number of commits, rather than alphabetically by name.
+Getting just the names of committers is easy now, with a little `awk` magic:

+    $ git shortlog -s | awk '{ print $2 }' | sort -u
+    Arjan van der Gaag
+    Jack Johnson
+    John Jackons